Hand made carbon steel Western and Asian inspired kitchen knives

 My approach is to offer a basic kitchen knife with wooden handle and brass bolsters as listed in my price list, and from there offer →handle options← for handle styles, local woods, and choices for all types of ornamentation.
-Like ordering the basic burger and opting to buy cheese, lettuce, mushrooms on it, in addition.
-Each extra costs a bit more, but adds to the uniqueness and value of the finished product.
+Each extra or add-on costs a bit more, but adds to the uniqueness and value of the finished product.

-The steel is 1084 cold rolled high carbon tool steel, which is heat treated one knife at a time, by me in my shop.
-I machine my knives, thereby saving the expense of forging a thick piece of steel down to the thickness of the steel I already use.
-Properly heat treated carbon steel, allows for a knife that will keep a keen edge, yet is noticeably easy to re-hone for a new keen edge.
+The standard steel is .062 thick 1084 cold rolled high carbon tool steel, which is heat treated one knife at a time, by me in my shop.
+Properly heat treated carbon steel allows for a knife that will keep a keen edge, yet is noticeably easy to re-hone for a new keen edge.
 All the sweeps of the edges of my knives have the classic French curve, for that nice rocking motion and for ease of use and re-sharpening.

 The brass bolster is riveted and glued onto the full tang, and is in between the handle and the blade.
 It serves to protect the end grain of the handle wood and adds the perfect weight to the handle.
 Handles generally measure out to about 5 ¼ inches – ¼” leeway from the back of the blade to the bolster, 3/4″ of brass and then 4 1/4″ of wood.
 All blade lengths are close but not exact.
 The handle is secured with 4 rivets, which are glued and pressed into place.
 There are three 1/8” brass pins, and a company chop in the handle ‘butt’.
 The chop goes through the handle and is functional.
 It is made in 12” lengths and is comprised of 4 – 1/16 ” brass rods, with a steel ‘lions hair’ center, inside a 5/32nd square brass tube, which is inside a round aluminum tube.
 Red dyed epoxy is injected into the 12” tube, to hold all a-tanto.
 I then cut them down to about an inch and glue/install.